Bsal13/Offensive-Security-Proving-Grounds-Boxes/Walla (Intermediate) Linux Box.md

 - Input default credentials in the exploit script; ran it and received a reverse shell
 - Found www-data can run wifi_reset.py as sudo
 - Ran the script and received an error stating unable to load wificontroller module
-- Typed "python -c 'import sys; print(sys.path)'" to receive a  list of directories that Python looks in when importing modules
+- Typed python -c 'import sys; print(sys.path)' to receive a  list of directories that Python looks in when importing modules
 - Text

 ## Improved skills